yukijina/sinatra-project-brewery/README.md

 `bundle install`

-Once that is complete, you should only need to run `shotgun` in the applicateion roote and visit: `localhost:9393`
+Once that is complete, you should only need to run `shotgun` in the application root and visit: `localhost:9393`